CUBRID/cubrid-manual/en/sql/literal.rst

     For details, see :ref:`escape-characters`.

-*   Charset introducer can be located in front of a string, and COLLATE modifier can be localted after a string.
+*   Charset introducer can be located in front of a string, and COLLATE modifier can be located after a string.

     For details, see :ref:`charset-introducer`.